chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 ## Run Experiments with Pre-Processed Datasets

 Datasets: To reproduce the results shown in paper, we also updated the three datasets, which corresponding to wind scenario generation, solar scenario generation and wind spatio-temporal scenario generation.
 Labels are added to each training sample by given events (e.g., wind'sample's mean value, solar sample's month).
-All datasets in these paper are produced from NREL wind
+All datasets in these paper are produced from [NREL Wind Integration Datasets](https://www.nrel.gov/grid/wind-integration-data.html) and [NREL Solar Integration Datasets](https://www.nrel.gov/grid/solar-power-data.html).

 Run the experiments:
 Please downloads all the .py files in a same folder, and experimental data in a folder "dataset" under the same parent folder.